Written by

 Note: If you're running the zsh command shell, you might get the error "cd: string not in pwd:" when you try to cd into a path that contains spaces.

-Some people wonder if can Unix Shell go to more directories at a time, the answer is absolutely no. If you want to enter more directories, you have to run the cd command one by one.
+Some people wonder if Unix Shell can go to more directories at a time, the answer is absolutely no. If you want to enter more directories, you have to run the cd command one by one.

 If this post dispels your doubts about why too many arguments occur, please click the Share button below to help more people!